British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 Black Sea & Southeastern Flank

 Dynamic Front 26 (February) tested multi-domain fires at Romania's Cincu.
-Sea Shield 26 is the flagship Black Sea naval drill.
+Sea Shield 26 (23 March – 3 April, completed) was the flagship Black Sea naval drill, led by the Romanian Armed Forces with approximately 2,500 personnel from 13 nations and significant French and Spanish contributions.
 Romania's broader 2026 programme includes Carpathian Arc 26 (MNC-SE led), DACIA 26 (linked to Steadfast Defender 27), Land Shield 26, and Burebista 26.
 Eastern Sentry continues to provide persistent air defence and surveillance from the High North to the Black Sea.

 Mediterranean & North Africa